 - 1. These students shall not be permitted to attend any publicly funded adult education program. - 2.
 These students may be permitted to attend in grades nine through twelve (9-12), but not at earlier grade levels. - 3.
-As required by law, these students shall pay a tuition fee equal to the full, unsubsidized per capita cost to the District for providing education to the student for the period of attendance.
+As required by law, these students shall pay a tuition fee equal to the full, unsubsidized per capita cost to the District for providing education to the student for the period of attendance. - 4.
+The period of attendance shall not exceed twelve (12) months. - 5.
+A foreign exchange student living with a host family residing within the District may be admitted as a resident student.
+A foreign exchange student living with a host family residing outside of the District will not be admitted. - 6.
+The District shall regulate the admission and participation of foreign exchange students in the District's educational programs.
+No more than five (5) foreign exchange students shall be placed in a single school.

-STUDENTS 09.12 (Continued)

-4. The period of attendance shall not exceed twelve (12) months.

-These requirements do not apply to immigrant students residing in the District or foreign students in any other immigration status, including exchange students.
+These requirements do not apply to immigrant students residing in the District or foreign students in any other immigration status.